pwall567/kjson/CUSTOM.md

 ### Functions

-It also provides function for creating exceptions that contain the pointer:
+It also provides functions for creating exceptions that contain the pointer:

 - `fatal(message)`
 - `fatal(message, cause)`